CityOfPhiladelphia/avi/README.md

 ##Help Improve This App

-If you wish to contribute to the L&I Property History app, or suggest a bug fix, you may submit a pull request as follows:
+If you wish to contribute to this app, or suggest a bug fix, you may submit a pull request as follows:

 1. Fork this repo.
 2. Create a new branch from <code>HEAD</code>.